fpmrqs/CV/README.md

 **Printstore** (January 2019 to September 2021)
 _Pre-press and Digital Specialist_

 - Checking, editing, imposing, and proofing artwork.
-This part of the job was very detail-oriented and relied on triple-checking every corner of each page, as a small mistake will result in big waste.
+This part of the job was very detail-oriented and relied on triple-checking every corner of each page, as a small mistake will result in wasted time and resources
 - Communicating with the production team to assure a smooth run of each job.
+I managed to build a positive, friendly relationship with the team running the presses to facilitate the daily exchanges
-- Maintaining online shop by updating products details.
+- Maintaining online shops; B2B services included managing clients' shop fronts and updating artwork on demand.
+Most products are to be live without delay and my time management skills helped me to achieve this

 **ABC Imaging** (December 2016 to December 2018)
 _Pre-flight Operator_

-- Imposing and writing instructions for each print job.
+- Imposing and writing instructions for each print job for my colleagues in production.
+This was a very technical role and writing clear, simple, efficient instructions to the production team was essential
-- Liaising with clients to understand requirements.
+- Liaising with clients to understand product requirements.
+Translating the client's needs to technical requirements was critical to the product's final look and feel
-- Overseeing workflow to make sure products will be despatched on time.
+- Overseeing workflow and dealing with delays.
+Decision-making and problem-solving had to be applied daily as my team was the link between production and demanding clients

 ## Skills

-#### Initiative
+#### Attention to detail

-I moved back to the UK after University in 2015 and despite not having a network of people to help me, I worked hard and put myself in front of the opportunities I wanted by not being afraid of being uncomfortable.
-I built a career in a different industry and I'm happy to be doing it all over again by transitioning into tech.
+While studying graphic design and working in the print industry it was critical to pay the utmost attention to all aspects of what I was producing ranging from the text, images, and format.
+A mistake in graphic or print order could realistically result in thousands of pounds in reprints, delays, and customer dissatisfaction

-#### Eager Learner
+#### Fast Learner
 During my employment at Printstore, my line manager was impressed with how quickly I became proficient in the different software used in the role and mentioned I went on to gain knowledge beyond what was offered by their training.
 For my [final project](https://github.com/ravensears/RPG-Game) at Makers, despite not having time to add the game features that would make use of them, I learned and implemented database and authentication features using MongoDB and Passport.js for future development of the project.

 #### Communication and Mentorship